Site of the Organization of Lady Washington Chapter, NSDAR

 Erected 2009 by Texas Historical Commission.
 (Marker Number 15955.)

 Location.
 29° 45.62′ N, 95° 21.774′ W. Marker is in Houston, Texas, in Harris County.
 Marker is on Texas Avenue, on the left when traveling east.
+Marker is located on the front of the Rice Hotel building, to the right of the main entrance.
 Touch for map.
-Marker is located on the front of the Rice Hotel building, to the right of the main entrance.
 Marker is at or near this postal address: 909 Texas Avenue, Houston TX 77002, United States of America.
+Touch for directions.

 Categories. • Fraternal or Sororal Organizations • Women •

 Credits.
 This page was last revised on April 25, 2018.
 This page originally submitted on April 25, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 334 times since then.
+This page has been viewed 371 times since then and 4 times this year.
 Photos: 1, 2. submitted on April 25, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.